Conscious Spending Plan: How to Budget by Looking Into the Future

 Budgeting shouldn’t be about depriving yourself.
 It should be about spending where it really matters; spending on what you love and cutting back on the stuff that doesn’t matter.

 There’s so much more to budgeting than numbers in a spreadsheet.
-In episode 105 of my podcast, I’ll tell you why keeping track of every last dollar matters.
+In episode 105 of my podcast, I’ll tell you why keeping track of every dollar doesn’t matter as much as you think it should.

 What will work is being conscious of your spending and deciding what’s actually important.
 That’s why the 50/30/20 split is so beautifully simple.
 It takes care of the important stuff first but doesn’t neglect the importance of spending on yourself.